liujiyaoFDU/FreeTumor/FreeTumor-leaderboard/README.md

 **Note that for FLARE25 pan-cancer dataset, we train one model for all three abdomen tumor types, i.e., liver, pancreas, and kidney tumors.
 For KiTS, we train on only kidney tumors.**

+All the pre-processing and training parameters have been predefined, you can reproduce our work without any modification.

 ## Evaluation

 To evaluate our models, please download the following checkpoints.
 We also provide the prediction results for reference.